The Outside Project: Creating an LGBTIQ+ Safe Haven

 Today’s songs

 The Outside Project takes its name from a George Michael song.
-In celebration of that, our Sunday Assembly London band will be performing four pop songs from LGBTIQ+ artists for us to sing our hearts out to.
+In celebration of that, our Sunday Assembly London band performed four pop songs from LGBTIQ+ artists for us to sing our hearts out to.
+It was hard for some of us to resist a dash of dancing too.

-As always, we project the lyrics for everyone to follow.
+As always, we projected the lyrics for everyone to follow.
 But if you’re not into singing, there’s no pressure at all to join in.

 About Sunday Assembly London